 In an Unspoken Voice – Peter’s second book about SE which I find more helpful

-Healing Trauma by Peter Levine – A short book, though I’m not sure how easy this would be to follow if you hadn’t already done some Somatic Experiencing with a therapist.
+Healing Trauma by Peter Levine – A short self-help book, detailing some of the techniques, though I’m not sure how easy this would be to follow if you hadn’t already done some Somatic Experiencing with a therapist.

 For Adults with Attachment and Developmental Trauma